Bird of Pray

-"Bird of Pray" («Молитовна пташка») is a song by Ukrainian alternative rock band Ziferblat.
-It was written by Valentyn Leshchynskyi, Daniel Leshchynskyi and Fedir Khodakov, with production handled by Ziferblat.
+"Bird of Pray" is a song by Ukrainian alternative rock band Ziferblat.
+It was written by band members Valentyn Leshchynskyi, Daniel Leshchynskyi and Fedir Khodakov, with production credited to Ziferblat.
 The song was released on 24 January 2025 and represented in the Eurovision Song Contest 2025.
+Written by the entire band, it details the separation between Ukrainian citizens divided in the Russian invasion of Ukraine.
+The song gained ninth place in the song contest with 218 points.
+The song gained mixed reviews.
+Some praised its tone, retro style, and multiple elements while others criticized the "mismatch" between the numerous verses and its poor chance to connect emotionally.